ljw1004/csharpspec/md2docx/interfaces.md

 ### Interface body

-The *interface-body* of an interface defines the members of the interface.
+The *interface_body* of an interface defines the members of the interface.

 ```antlr
 interface_body